jeju5/management/cs/aws/aws_developer.md

   * S3 Encryption "in Transit"
     * SSL/TLS or Client Side Encryption(You encryption data on your own (application level))
   * S3 Encryption "at Rest"
+    * Client Side
+      * done by client
+    * Server SIde
       * "SSE (Server Side Encryption) via SSE-C/S3/KMS"
       * SSE-C
         * encryption key: you manage (Client Managed Keys)
         * encryption/decryption: s3 manage
         * HTTPS is mandatory (HTTP rejected)
         * client must provide encryption key info as following headers
           ```
           * x-amz-server-side-encryption-customer-algorithm: AES256 (this is how you will encrypt)
           * x-amz-server-side-encryption-customer-key: encoded encryption key
           * x-amz-server-side-encryption-customer-key-MD5: encoded MD5 digest of encryption key
                 ```
         * HMAC (hash-based message authentication code).)
           * When you use SSE-C, then the client key you provided is stored in salted HMAC
           * However, this HMAC can't be used for decryption/encryption.
 If you lose the key you lose the data.
       * SSE-S3
         * encryption key: s3 manage
         * encryption/decryption: s3 manage (S3 Managed Keys)
         * supports HTTP/HTTPS
         ```
         * "x-amz-server-side-encryption": "AES256"
         ```
       * SSE-KMS
         * encryption key: KMS manage  (S3 Managed Keys)
         * encryption/decryption: s3 manage
         * option to use envelope key, audit trail and create/manage encryption keys yourself.

         * supports HTTP/HTTPS
         ```
         * "x-amz-server-side-encryption": "aws:kms"
         * "x-amz-server-side-encryption-aws-kms-key-id": you can specify specific encryption key.
-         if you use "x-amz-server-side-encryption": "aws:kms" but not "x-amz-server-side-encryption-aws-kms-key-id", then AWS
+          if you use "x-amz-server-side-encryption": "aws:kms" but not "x-amz-server-side-encryption-aws-kms-key-id", then AWS uses default KMS key
         ```
-uses default KMS key

 * Enforcing Encryption
   * When object is uploaded to S3, PUT method is initiated.